canjs/canjs/index.md

 ([min](http://donejs.com/can/dist/edge/can.observe.attributes.min.js))

 The [can.Observe.attributes](http://donejs.com/docs.html#!can.Observe.attributes) plugin
 allows you to specify attributes with type converters and serializers.
+Serializers make it handy when preparing your data to send to the server for JavaScript objects like dates or associations.

 {% highlight javascript %}
 var Birthday = new can.Observe({